 A foundation in estate planning theory and practices in personal financial planning.
+Pre: FIN 4323 or instructor approval.

 ECONOMICS COURSES (ECON)

 +2103 Survey of Economics

 An introductory level course in economics designed for non-business majors.
 Emphasis is placed on understanding how economic principles apply to domestic and global issues in today's world.
 NOTE: This class will not count in meeting the degree requirements for Accounting or Business Administration majors.
 May not be taken for credit if student has completed either ECON 2113 or ECON 2123.